-Amelia M. Wolf is an intelligence analyst at Maxar Technologies, a geospatial intelligence company.
-She is also a Truman National Security Fellow, and president of the Carnegie New Leaders DC Chapter.
+Amelia M. Wolf is a senior intelligence analyst at Maxar Technologies, a geospatial intelligence company.
+She is also a Truman National Security Fellow, NYU Alumni Ambassador, and IE Business School Corporate Mentor.

-Formerly, she was a research analyst at CENTRA Technology, a research associate in the Center for Preventive Action at the Council on Foreign Relations where she covered conflict prevention and counterterrorism.
-Prior to that, Wolf was communications coordinator and writer at the International Coalition for the Responsibility to Protect, an adjunct assistant professor at St. John’s University.
+Formerly, she was a research analyst at CENTRA Technology, a research associate in the Center for Preventive Action at the Council on Foreign Relations, and communications coordinator and writer at the International Coalition for the Responsibility to Protect.
+She was also previously an adjunct assistant professor at St. John’s University.
 Wolf has previously served as co-president of the DC Chapter of the Carnegie New Leaders program from 2017-19 and a board member for the Council for American Students in International Negotiations from 2013-15.
 She is also a recurring guest lecturer at NYU and Columbia University.

 She was a recipient of a recognition award for outstanding work from the United States government in 2019, which her team received for the results of a project she led.
-She has published articles on numerous topics including counterterrorism, mass atrocities, humanitarian intervention, women's rights, and peacekeeping in outlets such as Foreign Policy, The National Interest, and Defense One.
+She has published articles in outlets such as Foreign Policy, The National Interest, and Defense One.
 Her research has been featured in The New York Times, The Washington Post, and The Guardian.
 Wolf has a BA in communications from Loyola University Maryland and an MS in global affairs from New York University, where she specialized in international law and human rights.

 Kenneth Zoeller is a global development communications director at TeachForAll, a global organization supporting nearly 50 country-level partner organizations that are each expanding the pipeline of leadership in education in their own countries.
 Through his work, Zoeller works with leading philanthropies, corporations, governments, and multilateral organizations to secure funding for the global organization and partners.